 Those are just a few random, but all too common expenditures in the Average American’s day.

-These are small sacrifices to make over the course of a year, but taken altogether could add up to $908 per month, and ultimately affording you the opportunity to go on your big 6+ month adventure.
+These are small sacrifices to make over the course of a year, but taken all together could add up to $908 per month, and ultimately affording you the opportunity to go on your big 6+ month adventure.

 Earning More Money

 We’ve covered some big ways to save money for a trip, but the fact is that you can only reduce your living expenses and cut back so much before you reach a “floor” that you can’t pass.

 While living frugally is super important when it comes to saving for travel — and an important practice phase for when you start traveling on a budget — sometimes the best (and fastest way) to get ahead is to earn more money in addition to reducing expenses.

 This could mean asking for a raise at work, taking on a second job, or just learning how to earn extra money on the side.